GLab/glab.github.io/manuals/dev/api_tutorial.md

 # API Tutorials

-This is a set of tutorials which shall help you to learn how to use the API.
+This is a set of tutorials which should help you to learn how to use the API.
 The tutorials are a step-by-step guide on how to get certain things done.

 The first tutorials will focus on the [command-line interface](../tools/cli) (CLI), while later tutorials will teach you how to write your own scripts.
 You can finish "Getting Started" without knowledge about Python, but you should work through the [Python tutorials](https://docs.python.org/2.7/tutorial/) before starting scripting.